alttch/eva3/doc/notifiers.rst

     uc-notifier unsubscribe [subject] <notifier_id>

-if the subject is not specified, the notifier will be unsubscribed from all notification subjects.
+If the subject is not specified, the notifier will be unsubscribed from all notification subjects.

 The controller should be restarted to apply the new subscriptions